dkniffin/dummy-qa/README.md

 # Cucumber - QA Automation Template

 This repo provides an example setup for Cucumber and QA Automation.
 You can also go view all of this content here {insert URL to SB wiki article}.
-Please clone this repo to begin your automation setup process.

-1. Clone the repo
+Please follow the steps below for the setup process:

+1. `git clone <template-repo-url> project-name`
+1. `bundle install`
+1. Create new repo in GitHub interface - name it `project-name-qa-automation`
+1. Select `Private`
+1. Select `Initialize this repository with a README`
+1. Select `Ruby` for `.gitignore`
 1. Open the project in editor of choice
-1. `bundle install`
 1. Search for “TODO” - in console type - `grep -r TODO .`
 1. Fill in content for TODO sections
 1. Change repos origin - `git remote set-url origin <github url>`